Symptoms include difficulty breathing and chest pain.

 Treatment of Pneumothorax

 A small, primary spontaneous pneumothorax usually requires no treatment.
 It usually does not cause serious breathing problems, and the air is absorbed in several days.
-People may be given oxygen though the nose or a face mask to help speed the absorption of air.
 The full absorption of air in a larger pneumothorax may take 2 to 4 weeks.
 However, the air can be removed more quickly by inserting a catheter or chest tube into the pneumothorax.

-If a primary spontaneous pneumothorax is large enough to make breathing difficult, the air can be removed (aspirated) with a large syringe attached to a plastic catheter inserted into the chest.
+If a primary spontaneous pneumothorax is large enough to make breathing difficult, the air can be removed (aspirated) with a large syringe attached to a thin flexible tube (catheter) inserted into the chest.
 The catheter can be removed or sealed and then left in place for a time so that any air that reaccumulates can be removed.
-People with primary spontaneous pneumothoraces should stop smoking and may benefit from smoking cessation Smoking Cessation While often very challenging, quitting smoking is one of the most important things smokers can do for their health.
-Quitting smoking brings immediate health benefits that increase over time... read more counseling.
+People with primary spontaneous pneumothoraces should stop smoking and may benefit from smoking cessation Smoking Cessation Most people who smoke want to quit and have tried doing so with limited success.
+Effective tools to help quit smoking include counseling, nicotine replacement products, and medications.
+While... read more counseling.

 Occasionally, surgery is necessary.
 Often the surgery is done by using a thoracoscope inserted through the chest wall and into the pleural space.